-We can express this composition with the Scheme expression (g (f x)) where x is the input.
-The written order appears to be reversed from the picture in Figure 4.2.
+Figure 4.2.
 This is because we apply a procedure to the values of its subexpressions: the values of the inner subexpressions must be computed first, and then used as the inputs to the outer applications.
-So, although f appears to the right of g in the expression, the subexpression (f x) is evaluated first since the evaluation rule for the outer application expression is to first evaluate all the subexpressions.
+So, the inner subexpression (f x) is evaluated first since the evaluation rule for the outer application expression is to first evaluate all the subexpressions.

-We can define a procedure that implements the composed procedure by making x a parameter:
+To define a procedure that implements the composed procedure we make x a parameter: